metiago/metiago.github.io/content/posts/solid-interface-segregation-principle.md

 draft = false
 +++

-`Interface Segregation Principle in java` is the fourth principle of `SOLID`.

-The principle defines that clients should not be forced to implement methods that won't be used.
+The principle defines that clients should not be forced to implement methods that won't be used by them.

 `Stack.java`